Family common name: stem sawflies

-In North America, Trachelus species feed on cultivated grasses of the family Poaceae, most commonly Triticum spp. (wheat), but also Secale cereale (rye), Hordeum vulgare (common barley), and Avena sativa (oats).
+In North America, Trachelus species feed on cultivated grasses of the family Poaceae, most commonly Triticum spp. (wheat), but also Secale cereale (rye), and Hordeum vulgare (common barley).
 There are no records of this species feeding on non-cultivated or wild species of these genera or related plants (Shanower and Hoelmer 2004).

 Female Trachelus oviposit into larger-diameter stems of grasses (Middlekauff 1969, Shanower and Hoelmer 2004).
 After hatching, the larva feeds on the vascular tissue of the plant, moving downwards towards the base (Shanower and Hoelmer 2004).
 Larvae are creamy white and grub-like in appearance.
 They lack abdominal prolegs, and thoracic prolegs are vestigial.
 Cephidae larvae possess a tubular dorsal horn on the posterior end of the body (Middlekauff 1969).
 As the larva feeds, it uses this horn to pack frass in the gallery behind it.
 At the base of the plant, the larve “girdles” the stem above it by chewing a V-shaped notch along the inner wall, then packs frass tightly between itself and this point.
 When the plant weakens and dies from the damage, it breaks off at this point and leaves a stub in the ground with a frass plug on top, keeping the larva safe inside (Shanower and Hoelmer 2004).